RedFantom/gigabyte-k85/README.md

 # Gigabyte K85 Backend
+**Disclaimer**: The current state of this project is *abandoned*.
+I was unable to get the `libusb` library to work under Windows, which made it impossible to test this implementation.
+Given how I only had access to the keyboard for a limited time, continuation of development is now impossible for me.
+This repository is public so its contents can be used by anyone who is interested in the code.
+If you have questions, feel free to post them, but I cannot guarantee satisfactory answers.

 This project is part of a larger project to control RGB keyboards from Python with a unified interface, check [python-rgb-keyboards](https://github.com/RedFantom/python-rgb-keyboards).